-German engineers invented the «self propelled gun mount» class of artillery.
-The first work in this area was done during WWI, but it truly became a mass event 25 years after it ended.
-The recipe was simple: take a light or medium tank and use its parts to to build a chassis with bulletproof armour.
+The German recipe of «self propelled gun mount» (Selbstfahrlafette) was simple: take a light or medium tank and use its parts to to build a chassis with bulletproof armour.
 A slightly modified version of a towed gun was installed on that chassis.
 Thanks to this phenomenon, the mobility of German artillery grew significantly.
 The Hummel became the post powerful of German «self propelled gun mounts».
 This SPG earned its position as one of the symbols of German self propelled artillery.

 A Union of Competitors

 Krupp was the center of medium SPGs in 1942.
 Work on this type of vehicle began in Essen before WWII.
 The results were complicated.
 The 10.5 cm K. L/52 Selbstfahrlafette, envisioned as a bunker buster, turned into the Pz.Sfl.IVa, nicknamed Dicker Max.
 The name was no accident.
 With a mass of 22 tons, the SPG only carried a 180 hp engine.
 The vehicle, reclassified as a tank destroyer, was not great in terms of mobility.
 For a number of reasons, mass production of these vehicles, finally renamed Pz.Sfl.IV (10 cm), was cancelled at the end of 1941.

 Things were going much better with another SPG that branched off the 10.5 cm K. L/52 Selbstfahrlafette project.
 It first carried the name Pz.Sfl.IV (leFH 18), but later the name changed to Pz.Sfl.IVb.
 It had six wheels on leaf springs per side and the same engine as the Pz.Sfl.IVa.
 However, the mass dropped to 18 tons, which improved mobility.